O-Deka-K/TakeAndHoldFramework/README.md

 ## Options

-There are two ways to access the TNHFramework options:
+There are three ways to access the TNHFramework options:

 1. In r2modman, go to Config editor > h3vr.tnhframework.cfg > Edit Config.
 2. In game, spawn the mod panel using your wrist menu.
 Go to Plugins > TNHFramework.
+3. In game, go to the TNH lobby and look to the left.
+Some gameplay options can be toggled there.

 ## Wiki